codenvy-legacy/container-devops/README.md

 # container-devops

 #How Containers are Disrupting Devops
 Containers are disrupting DevOps by automating software delivery into easily manageable segments.
-The DevOps pipeline is autonomous, recurring process comprised of continuous development, integration, and deployment.
-We asked, “how are containers redefining how DevOps is handled and what vendors and products are leading the change?”
+The DevOps pipeline is an autonomous, recurring process, comprised of continuous development, integration, and deployment.
+We asked, “How are containers redefining how DevOps is handled and what vendors and products are leading the change?”

 ##Containers Make Environments Consistent
 Containers provide a common set of building blocks that can be reused in any stage of development to recreate identical environments for development, testing, staging, and production.
-Containers extend the idea of "write once, deploy anywhere" to an infrastructure abstraction that application developers can easily consume and operations professionals can predictably manage.
+Containers extend the idea of write once; deploy anywhere, to an infrastructure abstraction that application developers can easily consume and operations professionals can predictably manage.

 ##Containers Make Tooling Consistent
-Containers provide a disposable, resuable unit of tooling that can execute a segment of a delivery pipeline.
-Now critical code quality, analysis, build, and test functions can be packaged as containers and consistently reused within developer workspaces, continuous integration systems, and release management tools.
+Containers provide a disposable, reusable unit of tooling that can execute a segment of a delivery pipeline.
+Now, critical code quality, analysis, build, and test functions can be packaged as containers and consistently reused within developer workspaces, continuous integration systems, and release management tools.
 Service injection into containers allows developers to code more productively and tooling vendors to provide value in every phase of the pipeline.

 ##Container Infrastructure
 ActiveState [Stackato](http://www.activestate.com/stackato) (agile PaaS platform optimized for containers)